Warenga/andela_labs_day_1/README.md

 ### 2. FizzBuzz
 A function that returns 'Fizz' if argument given is divisible by 3, 'Buzz' if argument given is divisible by 5, 'FizzBuzz' if argument given is divisible by 3 and 5, or the argument it receives if argument given is not divisible by 3 or 5.

+### 3. Car Class
+A Car class that instantiates various vehicles.
+It takes in arguments that depict the type, model, and name of the vehicle, provided they are set.